Nissan Qashqai SUV - MPG, running costs & CO2

-Insurance starts at group 14 for the 138bhp 1.3-litre petrol Acenta, rising to 18 for the 168bhp version.
-The higher-spec Tekna rises to group 20 in 158bhp form.
-Meanwhile, diesel cars start in group 18.
-Qashqai insurance seems generally higher than for a Kia Sportage, but comparable to a Ford Focus.
+Insurance starts with a group 14 rating for the 138bhp 1.3-litre petrol Acenta Premium, rising to 18 for the 158bhp version.
+Qashqai insurance seems generally higher than for a Kia Sportage, but comparable with a Ford Focus.

 All Nissans come with a three-year/60,000-mile warranty, which is about average for this class.
 However, it's worth remembering that the Hyundai Tucson comes with a five-year warranty and the Kia Sportage has a seven-year warranty.
 Interestingly, the mechanically-identical Renault Kadjar also has a five-year warranty.